rancher/rancher.github.io/rancher/v1.4/en/faqs/agents/index.md

 #### Adding in `--name rancher-agent`

 If you edited the `docker run .... rancher/agent...` command from the UI to add in `--name rancher-agent`, then Rancher agent will fail to start.
 Rancher agent launches 3 different containers after the initial run.
-There will be 1 running container and 2 stopped containers.
-The containers named `rancher-agent` and `rancher-agent-state` are required for the Rancher agent to successfully connect with Rancher server.
-The third container with the defaulted Docker name can be removed.
+The container launched last, named `rancher-agent`, is required for the Rancher agent to successfully connect with Rancher server.
+The other containers launched before the `rancher-agent` container, which are used to inspect the host and setup state, are automatically removed.

 #### Using a cloned VM